drocheam/optrace/docs/source/details/color.rst

 sRGB Spectral Upsampling
 =================================================

-While doing the conversion of a physical light spectrum to coordinates in a human vision color model is a common task, going the opposite direction is rather unusual.
-In our application the conversion is used to load digital images into the raytracer and propagate spectral wavelengths throughout the tracing geometry.
-Such an implementation would enable us a simple simulation of different light and lightning scenes.
+While the conversion of a physical light spectrum to coordinates within a human vision color model is a frequent task, the reverse process is less common.
+In our application, this inverse conversion is employed to load digital images into the raytracer and propagate spectral wavelengths throughout the tracing geometry.
+Such an implementation facilitates straightforward simulations of diverse light and lighting scenarios.

-The conversion process is commonly referred to as *Spectral Upsampling*, *Spectral Rendering* or *Spectral Synthesis*.
+This conversion process is commonly known as *Spectral Upsampling*, *Spectral Rendering*, or *Spectral Synthesis*.
-An implementation with real LED spectral curves is found in :footcite:`10.2312:sr.20221150`, while modelling sRGB reflectances is found in :footcite:`10.2312:sr.20191216` or :footcite:`Burns_2018`.
+An implementation utilizing real LED spectral curves can be found in :footcite:`10.2312:sr.20221150`, while methods for modeling sRGB reflectances are detailed in :footcite:`10.2312:sr.20191216` and :footcite:`Burns_2018`.

-It is important to note that not all chromaticities inside the human vision and even the sRGB gamut can be modelled by valid reflectance spectra, since the reflectance range is bound to :math:`[0,~1]`.
+It is crucial to recognize that not all chromaticities within human vision, and even the sRGB gamut, can be accurately modeled by valid reflectance spectra, as the reflectance range is constrained to :math:`[0,~1]`.
-However, when choosing illuminant curves there is no such limitation.
+However, this limitation does not apply when selecting illuminant curves.

-..
-TODO macht es einen Sinn, warum die sich so auf die Farbwiedergabe fixieren?
-Was machen die da überhaupt?

 While the conversion of a spectral distribution to a color is well-defined, going backwards the conversion is not unique and simply reversible.
 Multiple spectral distributions can create the same color stimulus, an effect known as *metamerism*.
 In fact, there infinitely many distributions being perceived as the same color.
 With so many possibilities to choose from, we can demand some requirements for our sRGB primaries:

+While the conversion from a spectral distribution to a color is a well-defined process, the reverse conversion is neither unique nor simply reversible.
+Multiple distinct spectral distributions can evoke the same color perception, a phenomenon known as *metamerism*.
+In fact, an infinite number of spectral distributions can be perceived as identical colors.
+Given this vast number of possibilities, we can establish certain requirements for our sRGB primaries:

 .. topic:: Requirements

-     1. create illuminants with same color coordinates as the sRGB primaries
+     1. Same color coordinates as the sRGB primaries
-     2. same luminance ratios as sRGB primaries
+     2. Same luminance ratios as sRGB primaries
-     3. simple, smooth spectral functions
+     3. Simple, smooth spectral functions
-     4. wide spectrum
+     4. Wide spectrum
-     5. relatively few light in non-visible regions (infrared and ultraviolet)
+     5. Relatively few light in non-visible regions (infrared and ultraviolet)

-Points 1 and 2 simplify the upsampling process, since the mixing ratio of the linear sRGB values can be used directly.
-In principle we could create a new color space and gamut, that includes the sRGB gamut but is much wider.
+Points 1 and 2 simplify the spectral upsampling process because the mixing ratios of the linear sRGB values can be directly utilized.
+Although we could theoretically define a new color space and gamut that encompasses the sRGB gamut but is significantly broader, this approach would necessitate additional color space conversions.
-But with this we would need to add additional color space conversions.
-Additionally this would lead to narrower spectra, contrary to point 4.
-Linear sRGB values need to be used, since they are proportional to the physical intensity of the sRGB primaries.
-In contrast normal sRGB values are gamma corrected to approximate non-linear human vision.
+Furthermore, it would result in narrower spectra, which contradicts point 4.
+It is essential to use linear sRGB values, as they are proportional to the physical intensity of the sRGB primaries.
+In contrast, standard sRGB values are gamma-corrected to approximate the non-linear response of human vision.

-Points 3 and 4 are needed to approximate natural illuminants close to reality.
-Adding all sRGB primaries together for a white spectrum should lead to no missing regions in the spectral range.
-Such gaps would lower the color rendering index (CRI) of the illuminant, which is basically the measure to quantify faithfully rendering object colors when illuminated with this light.
-For instance, a light spectrum with a yellow gap fails to render purely yellow colors.
+Points 3 and 4 are necessary to approximate natural illuminants with a high degree of realism.
+Superimposing all sRGB primaries to generate a white spectrum should ideally cover the entire visible spectral range without any significant gaps.
+Such gaps would reduce the color rendering index (CRI) of the illuminant.
+The CRI is a metric used to quantify how faithfully an object's colors are rendered when illuminated by a particular light source.
+For example, a light spectrum with a deficiency in the yellow region would fail to accurately render pure yellow colors.

-Point 5 ensures most of the traced light actually contributes to a rendered image.
-A color image in sRGB, which is a color space for human vision, should lead to an image with colors in human vision.
-Rays with colors far outside the visible spectrum would be a waste of rendering time.
+Point 5 ensures that the majority of the traced light contributes meaningfully to the final rendered image.
+Given that sRGB is a color space designed for human vision, an input color image in sRGB should ideally produce a rendered image with colors perceived by humans.
+Tracing rays with colors far outside the visible spectrum would constitute an inefficient use of rendering time.

-Theoretically we could use a D65 white spectrum and the reflectance curves from the aforementioned works to generate spectra for the sRGB primaries.
-The shortcomings are that the resulting spectra are not smooth, due to D65 not being smooth, and a relatively large part of the spectrum falls in the human invisible/barely visible range.
-There is also no simple mathematical descriptions for the resulting curves.
+In theory, we could derive spectra for the sRGB primaries by combining a D65 white spectrum with the reflectance curves described in the previously cited works.
+However, this approach has drawbacks: the resulting spectra would lack smoothness due to the non-smooth nature of the D65 spectrum, and a significant portion of the spectrum would fall within the range of human invisibility or near-invisibility.
+Furthermore, there are no straightforward mathematical descriptions for the resulting spectral curves.

 .. list-table:: sRGB primary specification, see :footcite:`sRGBWikiEN`
    :widths: 50 50 50 50 50